-Pull Out Model: Students are taken out of a non-academic class for the purpose of receiving small group language instruction from the ESOL teacher.
-Separate SLO will be developed for this delivery model.
+Pull Out Model: Students are taken out of a non-academic class for the purpose of receiving small group instruction.

-Push in Model: Students remain in their core academic classes where they receive content instruction from their content area teacher along with targeted language instruction from the ESOL teacher.
-Separate SLO will be developed for delivery model.
+Push in Model: Students remain in their general education class where they receive content instruction from their content area teacher along with language assistance from the ESOL teacher.
+Separate Student Learning Objectives will be developed for this collaborative delivery model.

-Scheduled Class Model: Students at the middle and high school levels receive language assistance and/or content instruction in a class composed only of English Learners (ELs).
+Scheduled Class Model: Students at the middle and high school levels receive language assistance and/or content instruction in a class composed of ELLs.